Textualize/textual/docs/guide/CSS.md

 ## The DOM

 The DOM, or _Document Object Model_, is a term borrowed from the web world.
 Textual doesn't use documents but the term has stuck.
-The DOM is an arrangement of widgets which form a tree.
-Some widgets may contain other widgets.
-For instance a list control widget will likely have item widgets, or a dialog widget may contain button widgets.
+In Textual CSS, the DOM is a an arrangement of widgets that forms a tree of sorts.

+Some widgets contain other widgets: for instance a list control widget will likely also have item widgets, or a dialog widget may contain button widgets.
 These _child_ widgets form the branches of the tree.

-Let's look at a super trivial Textual app.
+Let's look at a trivial Textual app.

 === "dom1.py"